Mamidi-HealthTech-Solutions/website/README.md

 The GitHub Actions workflow will automatically inject your API key during the build process.

+### How the Build Process Works

+The GitHub Actions workflow uses two methods to ensure the API key is properly injected:

+1. **Pre-build Method**: Creates an `env-config.js` file before Jekyll builds the site, which gets copied to the `_site` directory during the build.
+2. **Post-build Method**: Attempts to inject the API key into the `_site` directory after Jekyll builds the site (as a backup).

+This dual approach ensures that the API key is available even if one method fails.

 ## How It Works

 - For local development, the API key is loaded from your `.env` file into `js/env-config.js`.